 The final project is a 30-credit project performed over a half-year period, which rounds off the Master's programme.
 It involves research and possibly also design activities.
 The final project may be developed and implemented internally (within the UT), but it may also consist of a commissioned assignment from a company or another higher education institution.
 Some projects are performed abroad.|

 The final project is a 'Master's test'.
-When completing the project, the student demonstrates that he/she merits the Master of Science qualification.
+When completing the project, the student demonstrates that he/she merits the Master of Science qualification in the field of Business Information Technology.
 While the subject of the assignment focuses on a specified field of study, it is assessed on the basis of a number of criteria.
 To finalise the project, the student submits a written report (Master thesis) and delivers a public oral presentation about the project, addressing both its implementation and the results obtained and answering questions from the general audience and the committee members.

 Testing and Assessment

-The final project is supervised and evaluated by a committee with at least two examiners, one from each faculty that participates in the programme (EEMCS and BMS).
+The final project is supervised and evaluated by a committee with at least two examiners, one from each faculty participating in the programme (EEMCS and BMS).
 The final project is marked based on the Master thesis, the performance of the student during the project and the final presentation.

 The final mark of the final project is an individual assessment.
 Only the UT members of the committee are authorised to assign a mark to the project.
 In the case of external projects, supervisors from other institutions can make recommendations regarding the final mark.